rutuja1302/PythonPrograms/README.md

 7. Flip Coin and print percentage of Heads and Tails - I/P -> The number of times to flip coin.
 Ensure it is positive integer.
 Logic -> Use random function to get value between 1 to 10.
 If <5 then tails or heads.
 O/P -> Percentage of heads & tails.
 8. List Comprehensions - You are given three integers x, y and z representing the dimensions of a cuboid along with an integer n.
 Print a list of all possible coordinates given by (i,j,k) on a 3D grid where the sum of i+j+k is not equal to n.
 Here, 0<=i<=x ,0<=j<=y, 0<=k<=z.
 9. Reverse a string - Enter a string & the program will reverse it and print it out.
-10.Runner-Up Score - Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
+10. Runner-Up Score - Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given n scores.
 Store them in a list and find the score of the runner-up.